Skip to main content

 Most values should be quite self-explanatory.

-Before running the app, please copy the content of config/config.yaml.example into $PWD/config.yaml file, and modify to use your own settings.
+Before running the app, please copy the content of config/config.yaml.example into $PWD/config.yaml file, and config/server-config.yaml.example into $PWD/server-config.yaml file, and modify to use your own settings.